philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 - [A Systematic Approach to Deriving Incremental Type Checkers](https://szabta89.github.io/publications/inca-typechecking.pdf)
 But these feel like encodings and don't quite satisfy me.
 I want the datalog itself to be doing more heavy lifting.

 Also how does nominal logic interact with datalog?
 Good, bad?
 Dunno.
-See [alpha prolog](https://homepages.inf.ed.ac.uk/jcheney/programs/aprolog/) and alpha kanren
+See [alpha prolog](https://homepages.inf.ed.ac.uk/jcheney/programs/aprolog/) and alpha kanren for nominal logic in the prolog like setting.

 # Are formulas even the thing to be talking about
 I actually kind personally de-emphasize this perspective.
 Instead I like the think of datalog/prolog rules as corresponding to inference rules (the horizontal line) and datalog/prolog predicates correspond to judgements.
 See these [Pfenning notes](https://www.cs.cmu.edu/~fp/courses/15317-f17/lectures/18-datalog.pdf).